Extending KIWI NG with Custom Operations

 }

-In order to convert this schema to the .rng format just call:
+To convert this schema to the rng format, just call:

 $ trang -I rnc -O rng my_plugin.rnc /usr/share/xml/kiwi/my_plugin.rng

-As mentioned above the mapping from the extension namespace to the correct RELAX NG schema file is handled by a XML catalog file.
-The XML catalog for the example use here looks like this:
+As mentioned above, the mapping from the extension namespace to the correct RELAX NG schema file is handled by an XML catalog file.
+The XML catalog for the example is as follows:

 <?xml version="1.0"?>